Spelt/ZXing.Delphi/README.md

 Just include the source files and add it in your existing projects and build the ZXing.Delphi source within your projects.

 ## NOTE for 'Advanced test demo app' and Android with Rio.
-Due to incompatibility with external files used (libFastUtils.a and libfastutils-android.a).
-The camera is currently not working for Rio and Android.
+The Android camera is currently working better then ever for Rio and Android!
+Many thanks to: E. van Bilsen.
-More information can be found here: https://quality.embarcadero.com/browse/RSP-10592